thenku/rbac-fast-n-zero-dependency/README.md

 - `role` (string): The role to set permissions for.
 - `endpoint` (string): The endpoint to set permissions for.
-- `permissions` (object): An object representing the permissions (c: create, r: read, u: update, d: delete, x: execute).
+- `permissions` (object): An object representing the permissions (c: create, r: read, u: update, d: delete, x: execute, a: accessSelector).

 #### `getGidOfRole(role)`